-The 2014 Logan Urban Design Awards were awarded from one of the four categories below:
+The 2016 Logan Urban Design Awards will be awarded from one of the four categories below:

 The awards criteria adopts the principles of Creating Places for People—an urban design protocol for Australian cities, which forms the Australian Government's approved policy for urban design.
 The document and more information can be accessed from the protocol's website, at the link below.

 - Access the Creating Places for People website